 Video Editing for Beginners (Start Here)

 Video editing is a fun but it can be a little overwhelming at first!
 Don’t worry, though… I have lots of resources on Video Editing for Beginners.
 There are a few basic skills you need to know to start with, in addition to video editing software.
-This page contains affiliate links.
+(Note: The links in this post are affiliate links, and we will be compensated when you make a purchase by clicking our links.
+Read our disclosure policy here.)

 Basically, all you’re doing when you’re editing a video is: